 Medical Editor: John P. Cunha, DO, FACOEP

 Otezla (apremilast) is a phosphodiesterase 4 (PDE4) inhibitor used to treat adult patients with active psoriatic arthritis.
-Common side effects include diarrhea, headache, and nausea.
+Common side effects of Otezla include:

 Our Otezla (apremilast) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.